iamfel/flutter-multi-image-picker/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project shows how the multi image picker works in flutter.

+Multi images are picked and displayed in a grid .

 A few resources to get you started if this is your first Flutter project: